 |April 14, 2016||Arlington Traditional School|

 - There were no net costs to the County for the demonstration project, which was implemented as part of the ongoing Repaving and Restriping Program.

-- The modifications to be made with the "short-term improvements" will be funded through the County's on-going Repaving and Restriping Program.
+- The "short-term improvements" are funded through the County's on-going Repaving and Restriping Program.

 - The planned "long-term study" is proposed to be funded with a combination of funds from the County's Neighborhood Conservation Program and the Capital Improvement Program.

 - Street modifications identified in the "long-term study" will be considered for funding in upcoming Capital Improvement Programs to be presented to the Arlington County Board for approval.
 Funding for significant physical changes to Wilson Blvd. are not available at this time.